 The exact cause of pterygia isn’t known, but it’s thought to be linked to:

 Diagnosing a Pterygium:

 Chances are, you’ll notice a pterygium when you look in the mirror.
 It will look something like the photograph above.
 Your eye doctor can also diagnose it during a routine eye exam.

 Treatment of a Pterygium:

 Eye drops or ointment can be used to reduce the irritation caused by a pterygium.
 If the pterygium grows toward the central cornea, it often needs to be removed surgically.
 Outpatient surgery is very successful.
-Drs.
-Mark Sczepanski and Gerald Gaul have great success with some new surgical techniques and medication that greatly reduce the risk of recurrence of the growth.
+Dr. Mark Sczepanski has great success with some new surgical techniques and medication that greatly reduce the risk of recurrence of the growth.